department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/button-pair.md

 ### Mobile behavior

-* Primary and secondary buttons should appear full-width up until the [small-screen breakpoint]({{ site.baseurl }}/foundation/breakpoints#names-and-values) with the secondary button being on top of the primary button with [2 spacing unit]({{ site.baseurl }}/foundation/spacing-units#spacing-unit-tokens) of separation between them.
+* Primary and secondary buttons should appear full-width up until the [small-screen breakpoint]({{ site.baseurl }}/foundation/breakpoints#names-and-values) with the primary button being on top of the secondary button with [2 spacing unit]({{ site.baseurl }}/foundation/spacing-units#spacing-unit-tokens) of separation between them.
-* At and after the [small-screen breakpoint]({{ site.baseurl }}/foundation/breakpoints#names-and-values) the buttons left align and revert to a natural width (i.e. as wide as they need to be to accommodate their label) with the secondary button continuing to appear before the primary button.
+* At and after the [small-screen breakpoint]({{ site.baseurl }}/foundation/breakpoints#names-and-values) the buttons left align and revert to a natural width (i.e. as wide as they need to be to accommodate their label) with the primary button continuing to appear before the secondary button.
-* It is also acceptable for the buttons to be half-width and centered at smaller viewport sizes, as they are in the [Back/Continue](#backcontinue) button pair variation.

 ### Placement